- 1 tablespoon vegetable oil

 - 1/3 cup water

 - 2 tablespoons cornstarch

 - 1 can (20 ounces) pineapple chunks, juice drained and reserved

 - 1/3 cup vinegar

 - 1 teaspoon Worcestershire sauce

 - 1 can (8 ounces) sliced water chestnuts, drained

 - In a wok or skillet, heat oil over medium-high.
 Add pork; sprinkle with paprika.
 Brown pork on all sides.
 Reduce heat.
-Add water; cover and simmer until meat is tender, about 20 minutes.
+Add water, cover and simmer until meat is tender, about 20-25 minutes.

-- Stir cornstarch mixture into pork; cook and stir over medium heat for 2 minutes or until thickened and bubbly.
-Stir in the pineapple, green pepper, onion and water chestnuts; cover and simmer 5 minutes longer or until vegetables are crisp-tender.
-Serve with rice.
+- Meanwhile, in a medium bowl, combine brown sugar, cornstarch and salt.
+Gradually add reserved pineapple juice, vinegar, soy sauce and Worcestershire sauce; blend until smooth.
+Increase temperature to medium.
+Stir cornstarch mixture into pork; cook, stirring constantly, until thick and bubbly.
+Cook and stir 2 minutes more.
+Stir in pineapple, green pepper, onion and water chestnuts; cover and simmer 5 minutes more or until vegetables are crisp-tender.
+Serve immediately over hot cooked rice.
 Yield: 4-6 servings.

 Reviews forAsian Sweet and Sour Pork with Rice